Holding Periods: Measuring the Inverse of Money Velocity from Transaction Records: Measurement methodology

+The aggregate transfer velocity $V$ is computed using Eqn.~\ref{eqn:flow}.
+The total flow of money $F_T$ is a directly measurable quantity and the total balance $M$ that is issued within the system can be estimated.
+In practice, one considers the time-average balance over the time window $t_0 < t < t_1$~\parencite{mbiti_home_2013}.
+Eqn.~\ref{eqn:velocity_conv} formulates an expression for the aggregate transfer velocity $V$ using the empirical time-average of $M(t)$.
+Times $t_0$ and $t_1$ can be selected so that $\Delta t = t_1 - t_0 = 1$ in the time unit also used for reporting $V$.

-Values of $F_T$ and $M(t)$ can be measured from large-scale micro-level transaction data.
-The total flow is the combined amount over transfer transactions that occur in the period $T_0 < t < T_1$.
-The total balance at time $t$ is the total amount of money held across user accounts in that moment.
-This may be estimated by subtracting the balance of provider facing accounts from the total system balance~\citep{mbiti_home_2013}.
+Empirical values for $F_T$ and $M(t)$ can be measured from micro-level transaction data.
+The total flow $F_T$ is the sum of transaction sizes for all transfer transactions that occur in the time window $t_0 < t < t_1$.
+The total balance $M(t)$ is the sum of the amounts of money held in that moment by all user-facing accounts; this needs to be measured at regular intervals or inferred from records of issuance and dissolution.
+Note that balances held by provider-facing accounts are generally not included in the total~\parencite{mbiti_home_2013}.